Nasi lemak, considered the national dish of Malaysia, often has its origins debated with its neighbouring countries and with good reason.

-We were so impressed by the soup that we even took home four portions of it for our families, and they really enjoyed it too.
+My friends were so impressed by the soup that they even took home four portions of it for their families to enjoy.

-As we were busy eating the soup, we did not notice how long the cheesy baked nasi lemak took to get to the table, but the menu does say it should take about 20 minutes.
+As I was busy eating the soup, I did not notice how long the cheesy baked nasi lemak took to get to the table, but the menu does say it should take about 20 minutes.

-We originally expected just cheese and duck on top of plain nasi lemak, so we were kind of surprised to see that there was a decent portion of sambal, peanuts, broccoli, and even a half-boiled egg.
+I originally expected just cheese and duck on top of plain nasi lemak, so I was surprised to see that there was a decent portion of sambal, peanuts, broccoli, and even a half-boiled egg.

 The entire dish is served in a dim sum style bamboo steamer basket.
 It is quite a big portion, perfect for about two people to share.